-Northern California’s “Bay Area” is quite large — about 100 miles north-to-south and 50 miles east-to-west — and most tourism resources sub-divide the area into smaller regions, as we have on the San Francisco Bay Area tourist map to the right.
+Northern California’s “Bay Area” is quite large — about 100 miles north-to-south and 50 miles east-to-west — and most tourism resources sub-divide the area into smaller regions, as we have on the San Francisco Bay Area tourist map below.

 Bay Area tourism revolves around The City of San Francisco, itself, which you will note is its own region on our map — even though it’s only about seven miles square.
 San Francisco is, of course, an oft-cited “Favorite Tourist Destination,” and your Northern California vacation wouldn’t be complete without taking in at least some of what this great city has to offer.
 (You’ll want to check out the San Francisco landmarks, to be sure, and San Francisco food tours rarely disappoint!)

 Marin is most often taken in by car, going to Mt.
 Tam(alpias), Muir Woods, Stinson Beach and Point Reyes.
-You can also catch a ferry to Sausalito from San Francisco’s Fisherman’s Wharf or the Ferry Terminal (at the foot of Market Street), and you can take a wonderful walking / biking tour of downtown Sausalito (map and five-mile loop tour).
-Be sure to stop and see the Bay Model (item 9 on the map) — it’s unique and very cool!
+You can also catch a ferry to Sausalito from San Francisco’s Fisherman’s Wharf or the Ferry Terminal, and this map will guide you on a wonderful walking tour of downtown Sausalito.
+Science lovers will want to stop and see the Bay Model (item 7 on the map) — it’s unique and very cool!

 Tourist maps for the East Bay tend to focus on Berkeley, especially the downtown area (map) and locations in and around the University of California’s Berkeley campus (campus map and self-guided tour).
 Also, if you’re visiting Oakland sometime between May and September, you might want to check out these free walking tours of the area.